Bringing a Sharper Lens to Data Reviews: Part 1

 Approach data reviews as a collaborative, team-based process that allows you to describe and reach a shared vision of student success.
 Data reviews offer the opportunity to draw on team members’ unique perspectives and skillsets to uncover and explore trends within classrooms and schools.

 Researchers have dedicated much ink and many pixels to explaining the value that diversity brings to a team’s work, and the work of data reviews is no exception.
-For one thing, our own biases and misconceptions are much harder to recognize and manage when we are working alone.
+For one thing, our own assumptions and misconceptions are much harder to recognize and manage when we are working alone.
 Reviewing data as a team helps ensure that multiple, diverse perspectives are brought to the data.
-It also offers reviewers support from others to both recognize and minimize the impact of their biases.
+It also offers reviewers support from others to both recognize and minimize the impact of their expectations.

 Assemble your team